This post may contain affiliate links. Please see my disclosure policy for details.

 How to get around Glasgow

-As soon as you’ve pulled up into George Square in Glasgow City Centre, most of the Outlander locations in Glasgow you can access on foot.
+As soon as you’ve pulled up into George Square in Glasgow City Centre, most of the Glasgow Outlander locations you can access on foot.

 The city centre is easily signposted and, if you save my Google map (below), you can find each of the locations easily on your phone.

-But, Glasgow also has a great public transport options with buses and even an underground system.
-You can have a look at transport options on SPT here.
+But, Glasgow also has a great public transport option with buses and even an underground system.

 1. Glasgow Cathedral / L’Hopital Des Anges (The charity hospital in Paris)